c0ded00d1e12/ecen224/_programming-assignments/attack-lab.md

 You may complete this lab working by yourself or with a partner.
 You will generate attacks for target programs that are custom generated for you.
 Clarifications and corrections will be posted on the Web pages for the lab.

 ### 2.1 Getting Files
 To obtain the unique file for your team, follow the instructions on the webpage for this lab.
-(You point your Web browser at a particular server and the server builds your files and returns them to your browser in a `tar` file called `target`*k*`.tar`, where *k* is the unique number of your target programs.)
+(You point your Web browser at a particular server and the server builds your files and returns them to your browser in a `tar` file called `targetK.tar`, where `K` is the unique number of your target programs.)

-Save the `target`*k*`.tar` file in a (protected) Linux directory in which you plan to do your work.
-Then give the command: `tar -xvf target`*k*`.tar`.
-This will extract a directory `target`*k* containing the files described below.
+Save the `targetK`.tar file in a (protected) Linux directory in which you plan to do your work.
+Then give the command: `tar -xvf targetK.tar`.
+This will extract a directory `targetK` containing the files described below.

 You should only download one set of files.
 If for some reason you download multiple targets, choose one target to work on and delete the rest.

 <div class="alert alert-danger" role="alert">
-    <b>Warning:</b> If you expand your `target`*k*`.tar` on a PC, by using a utility such as Winzip, or letting your browser do the extraction, you’ll risk resetting permission bits on the executable files.
+    <b>Warning:</b> If you expand your <code>targetK.tar</code> on a PC, by using a utility such as Winzip, or letting your browser do the extraction, you’ll risk resetting permission bits on the executable files.
 </div>

-The files in `target`*k* include:
+The files in `targetK` include:
 - `README.txt`: A file describing the contents of the directory
 - `ctarget`: An executable program vulnerable to *code-injection* attacks
 - `rtarget`: An executable program vulnerable to *return-oriented-programming* attacks